Activate intelligence on your donor base

 | RFM segment | A behavioural label derived from the three RFM subscores: Champion, Loyal, Potential Loyalist, Promising, New Donor, Needs Attention, About to Lapse, At Risk, Lost High Value, or Lapsed. |

-The donor's name links into their detail page.
-Their suggested ask amount (if computed) shows in the rightmost column.
+The donor's name links into their detail page, their suggested ask amount (if computed) shows alongside, and a Why? link in the last column opens a plain-English breakdown of how the donor scored and why that ask was chosen.

 Step 4: Explore the segments